PaulHenry678/Add-Diskspace/README.md

     d.
 For each of the drives that need additional space, expand the vmdk in VSphere.
 Then construct a diskpart bat script to extend the drive, move it to the remote computer, and then execute it.

     e.
-After all drives are completed, re-executes Get-DiskSpaceResult to validate the changes and displays the result in console.
+After all drives are completed, executes Get-DiskSpaceUpgrade to validate the changes and displays the result in console.

     f.
 Failure reasons include: